hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 author: Adrian Pohl
 ---

+# How we built a spatial subject classification based on Wikidata

+[toc]

 ## Background

 The North-Rhine Westphalian Bibliography (NWBib) is a regional bibliography that records literature about the German state of [North-Rhine Westphalia](https://en.wikipedia.org/wiki/North_Rhine-Westphalia) (NRW), its regions, places and people.
 As of now, NWBib comprises around 440,000 resources.
 In addition to monographs, NWBib collects articles, as well as other media like maps, DVDs, etc. The cataloging takes place in the hbz union catalog that currently runs on Aleph (and is currently in the process of being replaced by Alma).
 The public interface for end users is the bibliography's website at [https://nwbib.de](https://nwbib.de).
 At its core, nwbib.de is a web application built on the [lobid-resources API](https://lobid.org/resources/api). lobid-resources offers the hbz union catalogue as Linked Open Usable Data (LOUD) by exporting the data from Aleph and transforming it to JSON-LD.